aweinb3/aweinb3.github.io/projects/ecommerce-analysis/index.md

 - COGS not specified as per unit or per order, assumed per unit as margins are unreasonably high if not.
 - 0 orders between midnight and 6am across the entire dataset, likely a capture error.

-## 3. Dataset Snapshot
-- 1,987 unique orders
-- Date range: Jan 1 2022 to Dec 31 2023
-- 155 unique customer IDs
-- Customer age range: 18-64
-- 3 product categories; Clothing, Electronics, Beauty
-- Avg profit per order: $212

-## 4. Executive Insights
+## 2. Executive Insights

-## 5. Exploratory Analysis
+## 3. Exploratory Analysis

-### 5.1 Customer Insights
+### 3.1 Customer Insights
 **Age Groups**
+- All customers are between the ages of 18 and 64
 - Most orders come from individuals in their 40s, making up 22% of total.
 - Customers in their 50s contribute the most to profit, making up 22% of total profit.
 - 60s were the least profitable by far, only contributing $150 per order.